sneharai4/python-hpedockerplugin/docs/manual_install_guide_hpe_3par_plugin_with_openshift_kubernetes.md

 > **NOTE:** This section assumes that you already have **Kubernetes** or **OpenShift** deployed in your environment, in order to run the following commands.

-1. Install the iSCSI and Multipath packages
+1. Install the iSCSI and Multipath packages(Not needed for SLES)

 ```
 $ yum install -y iscsi-initiator-utils device-mapper-multipath